donovan-h-parks/CompareM/README.md

 The simplest way to install this package is through pip:
 > sudo pip install aai

-This package requires numpy to be installed and Prodigal (http://prodigal.ornl.gov/) to be on your path.
+This package requires numpy to be installed, and Prodigal (http://prodigal.ornl.gov/) and blastp to be on your path.

 ## Cite